pizhn/MultiKDE.jl/README.md

 [![codecov](https://codecov.io/gh/noil-reed/MultiKDE.jl/branch/main/graph/badge.svg)](https://app.codecov.io/gh/noil-reed/MultiKDE.jl)

-A library used for kernel density estimation, what makes this library different from other julia KDE libraries is:
+A kernel density estimation library, what makes this one different from other julia KDE libraries is:
 1. Multidimension: Using [product kernel](https://csyue.nccu.edu.tw/ch/Kernel%20Estimation(Ref).pdf) to estimate multi-dimensional kernel density.
 2. Lazy evaluation: Doesn't pre-initialize a KDE, only evaluate points when necessary.
 3. Categorical distribution: This library supports categorical KDE using two specific kernel functions [Wang-Ryzin](https://academic.oup.com/biomet/article-abstract/68/1/301/237752?redirectedFrom=fulltext) and [Aitchson-Aitken](https://academic.oup.com/biomet/article-abstract/63/3/413/270829?redirectedFrom=fulltext), in which the former one is for categorical distribution that is ordered (age, amount...), the latter is for categorical distribution that is unordered (sex, the face of the coin...).
+When using unordered categorical distribution, non-numeric objects are also supported.

 ## Usage